Lotus Esprit: V8 (1996)

 In 1996, Lotus launched the Esprit V8.
 The car came equipped with Lotus' own Type 918 V8 engine.
 The engine is an all-aluminium 90° DOHC 4 valves per cylinder with a flat-plane crankshaft and two Garrett T25/60 turbochargers but with no Chargecooler.
 The transaxle used was the same Renault unit as before but upgraded by Lotus.
 Despite having a modified transaxle, the Type 918 engine was detuned from a potential 507 PS to 355 PS to prevent gearbox damage.
 In period tests, acceleration from 0-97 km/h (60 mph) was achieved in 4.1 seconds, with a 1/4 mile of 12.7s at 112 mph.

-The top speed is at 174 mph.
+The top speed is 174 mph.

-In 1998 the V8 range was split into SE and GT models.
+In 1998, the V8 range was split into SE and GT models.
 Both cars had revised interiors and similar performance with the SE being the more luxurious of the two and the GT being more lightweight and performance focused.